Aaron Reitz

-Aaron Francis Reitz (born May 22, 1987) is an American attorney who served as the Assistant Attorney General for the United States Department of Justice's Office of Legal Policy from March 2025 until his resignation in June 2025.
-He previously served as the Chief of Staff to Senator Ted Cruz and in the Texas Deputy Attorney General office.
+Aaron Francis Reitz (born May 22, 1987) is an American attorney who served as the assistant attorney general for the United States Department of Justice's Office of Legal Policy from March 2025 until his resignation in June 2025.
+He was appointed United States attorney for the Southern District of Texas on July 9, 2026.
+He previously served as the chief of staff to Senator Ted Cruz and as the deputy attorney general for legal strategy in the Texas attorney general's office.

 Early life and education

 Reitz was born on May 22, 1987.
-He moved to San Antonio, Texas in 2000 and attended Barbara Bush Middle School and Ronald Reagan High School.
+He moved to San Antonio, Texas, in 2000 and attended Barbara Bush Middle School and Ronald Reagan High School.
 In 2009, he graduated from Texas A&M University with a Bachelor of Science, magna cum laude and Phi Beta Kappa.
 While at A&M, Reitz was a member of the Corps of Cadets, achieving the rank of Cadet Colonel.
 He was a recipient of a Naval Reserve Officers Training Corps scholarship.
 In 2017, he graduated from the University of Texas School of Law with a Juris Doctor.